 Members of the TANU Community Group have made around 20,000 bricks to use in the building of a Community Centre and request assistance with material/infrastructure costs to raise the building.

-If you would like to assist /join this campaign and also advise in a professional capacity or help to promote, please contact us through email@example.com
+If you would like to assist /get involved in this campaign, advise in a professional capacity or help in other ways, please contact us through email@example.com

 Here’s where it gets interesting… So I’ve been talking to Joel about creating a community currency so that we can keep track of people’s individual contribution also so they can be recognised in the outcome and overall process of things that later stem from the Community Centre.
 When you’re operating in an environment where there’s little “money” but lots of “time”, I think it’s wise to see our time as a currency also – and with the youth group having skills in mechanics, concreting and carpentry – and those who will be doing work in the building of greenhouses and maintenance of the plants – it would be helpful that there is a visual of what they’ve “put in” and can have some share of the community outputs.
+So it is vital to inspire the uptake of a community currency system and recognise people’s contribution… I have been interested in the Community Currency concept for some time and I feel it’s important to develop such systems for future village communities to develop with a mixture of skills, finance and labour at an equitable and agreed value-contribution… not just where “the people with the money are the bosses”.
 What are your thoughts on this?
 Ready for a philosophical rave?
 Too bad – it’s coming:

 Since “Western Culture” or those behind the current financial system and valuation of currency came to power/dominated, workers in “Post-Colonised” countries have been payed in very low salary/means – Uganda even still has its currency in “Shillings” – which is like something out of Oliver Twist… We may not see it – coming from our “privileged” upbringing and are certainly not educated/informed about such things during our “schooling” but just take it that the western financial system has always existed and always will – and that it is a “fair” way of valuing various cultures’ labour and products in relativity to each other.
 Ba-Baw!!
 (Wrong!!)… It’s been deliberately set up by those in power so that “western” countries have and continue to have dominance over “others”/the rest/those who have been colonised.
 As Mr Rothschild himself said –

-So Joel and his community are seeing their project as a Revivement Village Project – which in other words – a place to welcome and educate and share experiences WITH others.
-To help build a community-village from the ground-up.
-This idea of Community Currency has an opportunity to enable /see a co-investment approach… in building a shared place… without the thought of “ownership” but through the idea of “contribution” and say, for me – helping to build a thriving community where i may visit with my daughter and she be immersed in the musical experience of the culture and tactile experience of activities such as making clay bricks…
+So Joel and his community are seeing their project as a Revivement Village Project – which in other words – a place to welcome and educate and share experiences with others who are called to help build a thriving community-village from the ground-up. ..
+Also the idea of Community Currency has an opportunity to enable a co-investment at later stages – beyond our human willingness to help those in need… in building a shared place… without the thought of “ownership” but through the idea of “co-contribution”.